deepdk/deepdk/README.md

 ### 🚀 Quick Highlights

-- 📊 Expertise in R, Python, Power BI, Tableau, and Figma
+- 📊 Expertise in R, Python, Power BI, Tableau, D3js and Figma
 - 🎨 Passionate about data visualization and storytelling
-- 🔧 Skilled in process automation and interactive dashboard creation
+- 🔧 Skilled in data analysis, process automation and interactive dashboard creation
 - 🎓 Lifelong learner, always exploring new fields

+If you'd like to hire me or collaborate on a project, please reach out via [email](mailto:deepalikank1@gmail.com).
+And if you appreciate my work and want to support me, a cup of coffee is always welcome!

 ### 🌐 Connect with Me